alexanmtz/alexanmtz/README.md

-### Hi there 👋, I'm Alexandre Magno, a lead software engineer currently at Cluedin
+### Hi there 👋, I'm Alexandre Magno, a senior software engineer currently at Banking Circle

 A little about me: